SAP-samples/cap-cds-hands-on/exercises/08/README.md

 - Composition targets are auto-exposed in service interfaces

 > While using regular Association constructs would go some way to modelling
-> such relationships, it's the wrong way to go, unless we want a whole load of
+> such relationships, it's the wrong approach, unless we want a whole load of
 > extra and unnecessary work and complexity to achieve what CAP provides for us
 > out of the box with compositions.

-## Model a simple purchase order facility
+## Model a simple order facility

-To illustrate the support and the use of [compositions](https://cap.cloud.sap/docs/cds/cdl#compositions) in CDL, let's add a parent-child construct for a purchase order entity.
+To illustrate the support and the use of [compositions](https://cap.cloud.sap/docs/cds/cdl#compositions) in CDL, let's add a parent-child construct for an order entity.

 👉 To the list of entities we have so far in `db/schema.cds`, add the (deliberately simple) `Orders` entity, paying close attention to how the order